chenz16/Advanced-DeepLearning/README.md

 		    bias_initializer=tf.zeros_initializer())

 Then i used tf.add function to combine the vgg layer 4 output with the layer Tconv_1.
-The output of this layer is named as Tconv_2 with depth of 2*num_classes. tf.add requires the same depth of two.
-In order to make the two layers compatible, the vgg layer 4 ouput is pre-processed by 1x1 convolution before adding operation.
+The output of this layer was named as Tconv_2 with depth of 2*num_classes. tf.add requires the same depth of input layers.
+In order to make the two layers compatible, the vgg layer 4 ouput was pre-processed by 1x1 convolution before the adding operation.

 	layer_skip  = tf.layers.conv2d(vgg_layer4_out, 4*num_classes, 1, 1)
 	skip_conv = tf.add(Tconv_1, layer_skip)